On Superstable Expansions of Free Abelian Groups: Generalizations

 \section{Generalizations}

 In this section we would like to mention a few generalizations, concerning proper superstable expansions of the integers, that follow from our methods.
 The ideas that lie behind our proof are transparent and clear.
-Firstly one reduces the superstability of the expanded structure to the superstability of the induced structure on the new predicate, for this a sufficient condition is that the new predicate defines a ``sparse'' set (see Remark \ref{Sparse}).
+Firstly one reduces the superstability of the expanded structure to the superstability of the induced structure on the new predicate.
 Secondly one needs to understand the induced structure in this new predicate.
 It seems that this is equivalent to understanding its intersection with arithmetic progressions and with the solution set of linear equations over the integers.

 The following example is not very different in nature with the ones we already gave in the previous section, thus we leave its proof as an exercise to the interested reader.

 \begin{ex} Let $(k_1,\ldots, k_m)$ be a sequence of natural numbers and